michelesr/thesis/src/ccba.md

 - Web Interface
 - Testing containers

-To simplify the process of building, linking and managing a container based application, *Docker Compose* can be used.
+To simplify the process of building, linking and managing a containerized application, *Docker Compose* can be used.

 ## Docker Compose